How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

 Note that every element is given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you insert charts and graphs into your posts and pages quickly and easily …
+As you will see in a moment, this lets you easily embed graphs and charts into your content …

-After adding a chart or graph to the ‘Visualizer Library’, you can edit it, clone it, or delete it …
+After an element has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …

 First, create a new post or page (or open an existing one) …